MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 ### Network segments
 **Customer network**: This is the network segment that you control and manage.
 This includes all customer connections within customer offices, whether wired or wireless, between office buildings, to on-premises datacenters, and your connections to Internet providers, Express Route, or any other private peering.

 Typically, a customer network has several network perimeters with firewalls and/or proxy servers, which enforce your organization's security policies, and that only allow certain network traffic that you have set up and configured.
 Because you manage this network, you have direct control over the performance of the network, and it is highly recommended that you complete network assessments to validate performance both within sites in your network and from your network to the Office 365 network.
-Skype for Business on-premises deployment and Microsoft Direct Routing to connect with PSTN through your network are optional.

 **Internet**: This is the network segment that is part of your overall network that will be used by users who are connecting to Office 365 from outside of the customer network.
 It is also used by some traffic from the customer network to Office 365.

 **Visited/Guest private network**: This is the network segment outside your customer network, but not in the public Internet, that your users and/or their guests may visit.
-For example, home private network or an Enterprise private Network, that does not deploy Teams, where your users and/or their customers that interact with Teams services, may reside.
+For example, home private network or an Enterprise private network, that does not deploy Teams, where your users and/or their customers that interact with Teams services, may reside.

 >**Note**: Connectivity to Office 365 is also applicable to these networks.